 CBD can be very beneﬁcial both pre- and post-workouts.
 Some people even combine CBD in their water or snacks during exercise.
 Cannabidiol can help your body in reducing pain, inﬂammation, and stiffness leading up to rigorous exercise as a proven analgesic supplement.

-Is CBD good for muscle growth?
+Is CBD pre-workout good for muscle growth?

 CBD has shown some promise as a reducer of cortisol levels whenever you engage in very intense, high-octane exercises.
 By inhibiting cortisol levels, Cannabidiol can contribute to muscle tissue growth while also helping your body to cope with soreness, swelling and stiffness in your muscles and joints.

-Is CBD good for post workout?
+Is CBD after workout good for fitness?

 CBD is most notably taken for its anti-inﬂammatory properties as a post-workout supplement.
 Cannabidiol can be effective before, during and after workouts but most athletes take it as a recovery enhancer due to its ability to ease soreness and swelling.